ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_machine_learning.md

 ---

-10. Parametric vs. non-parametric methods.
+Q. Parametric vs. non-parametric methods.
 1. What’s the difference between parametric methods and non-parametric methods?
 Give an example of each method.
 1. When should we use one and when should we use the other?

 <details><summary><b>Answer</b></summary>